DataDog/integrations-core/aws_neuron/README.md

 ### Configuration

-1. Ensure [Neuron Monitor][10] is being used to expose the Prometheus endpoint on each node you wish to monitor.
+1. Ensure [Neuron Monitor][10] is being used to expose the Prometheus endpoint.

 2. Edit the `aws_neuron.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your AWS Neuron performance data.
 See the [sample aws_neuron.d/conf.yaml][4] for all available configuration options.